Chapter 9 Protocol Me, Maybe

-Modern web browsers usually allow you to view the HTTP requests and responses that result from loading a web page.
-In Google Chrome, clicking the menu at the top-right and selecting Tools > Developer Tools should bring up something like the below:
+Most web browsers allow you to view the HTTP requests and responses that result from loading a web page.
+In Google Chrome, clicking the menu at the top-right and selecting Tools > Developer Tools should bring up something like this:

 image/png, or a picture.
 As we’ll see later, a web page’s HTML can also tell the browser to download other text-based files that change a web site’s appearance or functionality.

-Though the process of communicating over HTTP looks like it simply involves two parties, a client and a server, large sites like CNN and Google probably have a huge number of powerful servers behind their websites in order to deal with high demand.
-As you've probably noticed, running a large number of programs at the same time on your home computer tends to slow it down, perhaps to the point where you'd rather watch paint dry than wait for your email to send.
-If thousands of people are hitting a website at the same time, then we don't want all of those requests going to the same computer, since a single machine can't handle them all.
-In the event a website's servers become overwhelmed with the number of requests coming in, then the loading times for people browsing the site will start to increase.
+Though HTTP communication occurs between just two parties, a client and a server, large sites like CNN and Google actually have a huge number of powerful servers behind their websites, in order to deal with the high demand imposed by many clients making requests at once.
+As you’ve probably noticed, running a large number of programs at the same time on your home computer tends to slow it down, perhaps to the point where you’d rather watch paint dry than wait for an email to send.
+If thousands of people are hitting a website at the same time, then the same thing is going to happen, so we don’t want every single request going to a single machine that can’t handle them all.
+In the event a website’s servers become overwhelmed with the number of requests coming in, then the loading times for people browsing the site will start to increase.
 Even large websites suffer from this problem!
-Twitter, for example, has an amazing infrastructure capable of handling millions of Bieber fans tweeting at once, but during events like the Presidential Inauguration, their servers reach their capacity due to the gigantic number of requests coming in at once.
-Here are a few recently-released photos from Google's data centers, showing their incredible infrastructure:
+Twitter, for example, has an amazing infrastructure capable of handling millions of Bieber fans tweeting at once, but during events like the Presidential Inauguration, their servers might reach capacity due to the gigantic number of requests coming in at once.
+Here are a few recently-released photos from Google’s data centers, showing just a small part of their incredible infrastructure:

-Each of the lit-up rows in those columns is a server powering one of Google's many websites!
+Each of the lit-up rows in those columns is a server powering one of Google’s many websites!
 Crazy, right?
-Google's data centers are located all over the world so Google can give you as fast an experience as they possibly can.
-After all, you don't want to have to wait for your request to travel all the way across the ocean every time you search for cat videos!
+Google’s data centers are located all over the world, so their servers can give you the fastest experience they possibly can.
+After all, you don’t want to have to wait for your request to travel all the way across the ocean every time you search for cat videos!
 The term latency is used to describe the delay that can occur as your request is traveling from point A to point B. Related to latency is bandwidth, which describes the maximum amount of data that can travel over a network at once.
-If your request were a car on a traffic-filled highway at rush hour, then latency describes the speed at which cars are moving, while bandwidth describes how many lanes the highway has.
+If your request is a car on a traffic-filled highway at rush hour, then latency describes the speed at which cars are moving, while bandwidth describes how many lanes the highway has.

 Here, we have a bunch of icons combined into a single image, since it would be pretty wasteful for your browser to have to go and download each one of these small things one-by-one.
 These may seem like super minor changes, but keep in mind that they really add up!
 Even if Google saves just 100 bytes by compressing their home page, because that page receives upwards of a billion hits per day, Google ends up with hundreds of gigabytes of savings!
 So, for huge sites like Google and Facebook, every little bit (pun intended) matters, since any wasted data can end up costing a lot of money.